haroohie-club/HaroohieSite/content/chokuretsu/serial-loops/docs/1.introduction/1.installation/en.md

 Serial Loops is available for Windows, macOS, and Linux.
 You can get the latest release from [here](https://github.com/haroohie-club/SerialLoops/releases/latest).

 ## Prerequisites
 It is recommended that you use a distribution of Serial Loops that automatically installs or comes with the necessary prerequisites.
-For each platform these are:
+For each platform, these are:

 * Linux: Flatpak
 * macOS: Installer (also installs devkitARM and Xcode tools for make)